peterphan20/frontend-url-shortener/README.md

 ## Description

-This is a simple URL shortenter application.
+This is a simple URL shortener application.
 Created for a frontendmentor.io challenge where the assets are provided but you are allowed to implement the design in any way you wish.
 For this challenge I chose the technologies listed below.
 The file structure is inspired by Atomic Design but it does not implement every possible tier in the specification due to project size.

 ## Technologies